petar-v/gradienttopbar/README.md

 # To Do

 - [ ] Add gradient settings
+- [ ] Make it work with something like tiling when the window occupies the whole top horizontally (to test with Tiling Assistant)

 # Credits
 This extension is a fork of [the Original Gradient Top Bar extension](https://extensions.gnome.org/extension/1264/gradient-top-bar/) by [Julien/jpec](https://peclu.net/).

 I could not find the original repository and could not reach the person via the email provided.